markxroberts/docker2mqtt/README.md

 # Home Assistant

 After you start the service, sensors, switches and buttons should show up in Home Assistant within a couple of minutes depending on the number of containers that you have.
-Beware of using the switches for Home Assistant and docker2mqtt.
-You will be able to turn them off, but won't be able to turn them back on!
-A later release may fix this.
+Switches will not be published for Home Assistant or docker2mqtt provided that the container names contain `Home` and `Assistant` or `docker2mqtt`.
+These are case insensitive.

+Beware that 'devices' may remain present within Home Assistant if the delete or rename process doesn't complete.